Flone-dnb/low-end-engine/docs/Manual.md

 ### Input events

-The usual way to handle user input is by binding to action/axis events and doing your processing once these events are triggered.
+In order to handle user input events you need to bind to action/axis events and do your processing once these events are triggered.

 Action event allows binding buttons that have only 2 states (pressed/not pressed) to an ID.
 When one of the specified buttons is pressed you will receive an input action event with the specified ID.
 This way, for example, you can have an action "jump" bound to a "space bar" button.